 (A) Backup of Web-content :

-Go to the location where your website’s data is stored.
-Usually in images, CSS, HTML, and index.php, etc. You then convert all the web-content files to a single zip file in Windows, as well as Linux.
-You can alsouse the same steps for Zipped files.
+Go to the location where your website’s data is stored and convert all the web-content files to a single zip file in Windows, as well as Linux.

-File Transfer Protocol is used to transfer the data from one server to another.
-You can create a backup of your web – content using this protocol.
-There are many tools available in the FTP market.
-Such as, FileZilla, Cyberduck, FireFTP, Classic FTP, etc. It is recommended that a FileZilla FTP client backup their Zip Files.
+File Transfer Protocol or FTP is used to transfer the data from one server to another.
+There are many tools available for FTP such as FileZilla, Cyberduck, FireFTP, Classic FTP, etc. It is recommended that a FileZilla FTP client backup their Zip Files.